ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 {:important: .important}
 {:deprecated: .deprecated}

-# Veeam v10 overview
+# Veeam v10a overview
 {: #veeamvm_overview}

-The Veeam service seamlessly integrates directly with your VMware hypervisors to help your enterprise achieve high availability.
+The Veeam® service seamlessly integrates directly with your VMware® hypervisors to help your enterprise achieve high availability.
 This service provides recovery points and time objectives for your applications and data.
 The recovery points and time objectives can be provided in less than 15 minutes after configuration is completed.
 By using this service, you control both the backup and restore of all virtual machines (VMs) for your infrastructure directly from the Veeam console.
 {: shortdesc}

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

-The current Veeam service that is installed is the new Veeam Availability Suite v10 known as Veeam v10.
+The current Veeam service that is installed is the new Veeam Availability Suite™ v10a known as Veeam v10a.
 {:note}

-## Technical specifications for Veeam v10
+## Technical specifications for Veeam v10a
 {: #veeamvm_overview-specs}

 For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

-You can choose one of the following deployment types with Veeam v10:
+You can choose one of the following deployment types with Veeam v10a:
-* Windows Server virtual machine (VM) on the management cluster
+* Windows® Server virtual machine (VM) on the management cluster
 * Single Public Windows VSI

-The following components are ordered and included in the Veeam v10 service:
+The following components are ordered and included in the Veeam v10a service:

-### VMs for Veeam v10
+### VMs for Veeam v10a
 {: #veeamvm_overview-specs-vms}

-The following are included if you deploy Veeam v10 as a Windows Server VM on the management cluster:
+The following are included if you deploy Veeam v10a as a Windows Server VM on the management cluster:

-* Virtual machine (VM) with Veeam Backup and Replication 10 OS Add-on and Veeam Availability Suite 10
+* Virtual machine (VM) with Veeam Backup and Replication 10a OS Add-on and Veeam Availability Suite 10a
 * Windows Server 2019 Standard Edition (64-bit)
 * 8 vCPU, 32 GB RAM
 * 100 GB disk (SAN)

-### VSIs for Veeam v10
+### VSIs for Veeam v10a
 {: #veeamvm_overview-specs-vsi}

-The following components are included if you deploy Veeam v10 as a single public Windows VSI:
+The following components are included if you deploy Veeam v10a as a single public Windows VSI:

-* Single VSI with Veeam Backup and Replication 10 OS Add-on and Veeam Availability Suite 10
+* Single VSI with Veeam Backup and Replication 10a OS Add-on and Veeam Availability Suite 10a
 * Windows Server 2019 Standard Edition (64-bit)
 * 4 x 2.0 GHz Cores
 * 8 vCPU, 32 GB RAM
 * 1 Gbps private network uplink
 * 100 GB disk (SAN)

-### Storage for backups for Veeam v10
+### Storage for backups for Veeam v10a
 {: #veeamvm_overview-specs-storage}

 * Endurance iSCSI storage: